elfrances/indBikeSim/README.md

 # indBikeSim

-indBikeSim is an app that simulates a basic FTMS Indoor Bike over DIRCON.
+indBikeSim is an app that simulates a basic FTMS Indoor Bike device.
+It supports the following features:

+* Uses Direct Connect (DIRCON) as the communication protocol with the virtual cycling app.
+* The FTMS Indoor Bike Data notifications include cadence, heart rate, power, and speed.
+* The cadence, heart rate, power, and speed values can be specified via command-line arguments or obtained from the trackpoints in a FIT file.

 ```
 sudo apt-get install avahi-utils avahi-discover